-But with laundry detergent, comparisons between brand names and generic store brands are not so simple.
+With laundry detergent, comparisons between brand names and generic store brands are not so simple.
 As you know, store shelves are packed with many, many different laundry detergents in many different forms-liquid, powder, single dose.
-Even within one manufacturer's brand name product line - say, Tide - there are a variety of formulas each claiming to work best for a variety of fabrics or stains.
+Even within one manufacturer's brand name product line (like Tide) there are a variety of formulas each claiming to work best for a variety of fabrics or stains.
 So how do you select the best laundry detergent for your laundry needs?

 Now that you are totally overwhelmed with choices, where do you begin when comparing and selecting a laundry detergent?
 Many of us use the same detergent our mothers used simply out of habit.
 But there are better ways to find the most effective products for today's laundry.

-- Compare the Ingredients List - Whether you choose a premium laundry detergent like Tide, Persil or Wisk or a less expensive brand name like Arm & Hammer or Purex to compare with the store brand, always read the ingredients list.
+- Compare the Ingredients List: Whether you choose a premium laundry detergent like Tide or Persil or a less expensive brand name like Arm & Hammer or Purex to compare with the store brand, always read the ingredients list.
 Unfortunately, some name brands and many generic store brands do not give a complete listing on the container.
 You can often find the listings on the manufacturer's site.
 Unfortunately, many generic store brands do not provide the name of the product manufacturer or a complete ingredient list.
-I contacted The Kroger Company customer service to request the ingredient list for their Home Sense Advanced Clean laundry detergent and was told, "Unfortunately, this information is proprietary.
+A request to The Kroger Company for an ingredient list for their Home Sense Advanced Clean laundry detergent received the reply, "Unfortunately, this information is proprietary.
 I apologize I am unable to assist you."
 If someone in your home has chemical sensitivities or allergies, rely on a product that offers with full disclosure of ingredients.

-- Weigh Your Time - Single dose laundry detergents have made an impact in detergent sales due to the convenience they offer, especially if your laundry room or facility is not conveniently located.
+- Weigh Your Time: Single dose laundry detergents have made an impact on detergent sales due to the convenience they offer, especially if your laundry room or facility is not conveniently located.
 Only you can determine if the added cost is worth it.
 As the technology for producing the single dose packets has changed, there are more generic store brands of these available.